 Virginia punishes forgery according to the kind of document involved in the offense.

 While each state has its own laws addressing forgery and related offenses, this crime is sometimes handled in federal rather than state court.
-This occurs when an offenses involves federal documents (such as passports, work visas, and some military records), forgery with the purpose of defrauding the federal government, when the forged document travels across state lines, and other similar circumstances.
+This occurs when an offense involves federal documents (such as passports, work visas, and some military records), forgery with the purpose of defrauding the federal government, when the forged document travels across state lines, and other similar circumstances.
 To read more about forgery in general, including federal forgery law, see Forgery Laws and Penalties.